Leon12345679/ESP32SolarLib/README.md

 # Security
 <b>Please assess potential threats before using this library.</b> <br>
 OTA updates are done over HTTPS.
-The API is locked by a client auth key. <br> Smart Config passes WiFi credentials without encryptiion. <br>
+The API is locked by a client auth key. <br> Smart Config passes WiFi credentials without encryption. <br>
 This Library doesn't doesn't support HTTPS out of the box to be lightweight. <br>

 # About